Buxton School (Massachusetts)

 Buxton School is a private, coeducational, college preparatory, and boarding and day school for grades 9–12 located in Williamstown, Massachusetts, US.
-As of the 2015-2016 school year, the school had a student body of 78 students.
-By 2023, enrollment had dropped to at most 68 students.
+As of 2023, the school had a student body of 68 students.

 History

 The school was founded by Ellen Geer Sangster in 1928 as a coeducational country day school in Short Hills, New Jersey.
 In 1947, the high school was moved to Sangster's family estate in Williamstown and formed anew as a boarding school.
-Nineteen students and many faculty followed Sangster from New Jersey to Williamstown's nascent boarding school.
+Nineteen students and many faculty members followed Sangster from New Jersey to Williamstown's nascent boarding school.
 The primary and middle schools stayed in Short Hills as the newly formed Far Brook School.

-In 2023 the Buxton Administration announced a sale to the Clark Art Institute after Alumni sent out a letter informing the Alumni community of the backroom deal.
-Groups of Alumi formed to try and stop the sale and provide a different solution to the school's financial troubles.
+2022 Campuswide Smartphone Ban

+In 2022, Buxton School announced a ban on smartphones in which students and faculty were prohibited from bringing a smartphone to campus.
+Students and faculty were instead given "light phones" which have limited capabilities and no internet access.
+There were various reasons for the ban, but the most notable reason was the constant temptation to check social media.
+Despite smartphones being banned, computers and other non-pocket internet devices were still allowed on campus.
+This smartphone ban resulted in the school being widely recognized on various news networks, including CNN.